JoeyStanley/real/pages/r-workshops.md

 ### [Supplement: A detailed look at `ggplot2::theme`](/downloads/190904-ggplot2_theme)

-As I was preparing for the custom themes workshop, I got a little carried away illustrating all the componenets of the `theme` function.
+As I was preparing for the custom themes workshop, I got a little carried away illustrating all the components of the `theme` function.
 I decided to simplify that portion of the workshop and create this separate handout that just focuses on `theme`.
 It is not yet finished, but it may be of some help to people (including myself!).

 *Additional Materials:* You may also be interested in the 2018 versions of some of these workshops that I gave (Part 1 [Rmarkdown](/downloads/180216-ggplot2-part1) and [PDF](/downloads/180216-ggplot2-part1.pdf) and Part 2 [RMarkdown](/downloads/180223-ggplot2-part2) and [PDF](/downloads/180223-ggplot2-part2.pdf)).
 An older version from 2017 that combines elements of Parts 1 and 2 can be found here as a [PDF](/downloads/171012-ggplot2_handout.pdf) or [RMarkdown](/downloads/171012-ggplot2) file.